| Australia

 18 October 2008

-to the quilted home bar in the corner.
-A small mirror ball promises
+quilted home bar in the corner.
+A small

 I explore four cool